The Right Wall Color Can Enhance Your Art Collection

 Matt is great but can tent to show up greasy finger marks.
 The finish of matt emulsion is smooth and velvety, concealing imperfections on less-than-perfect walls.

 Paint with a flat, matte finish is perfect for areas that you want to be softer and not be too reflective.
-Since matte surfaces do not reflect light, all colours appear as similar under different lighting conditions.
+Since matte surfaces do not reflect light, all wall colours will appear as similar under different lighting conditions.
 Remember, flat matt is very effective on deeper shades.

 Silk and Satin